Early Stage Growth Fund

 CAPITAL MARKET OVERVIEW

 The Buffalo Early Stage Growth Fund is focused primarily on identifying innovation within U.S. companies with primarily North American revenue bases.
-With an active share of greater than 93%, the Fund will continue to offer a distinct offering from the index and category peers.
+With an active share of greater than 95%, the Fund will continue to offer a distinct offering from the benchmark Index and category peers.

 We get to know the companies we invest in and learn how they run their business.